chassell/trafficserver/doc/reference/configuration/parent.config.en.rst

 .. _parent-config-format-secondary_parent-parent:

 ``secondary_parent``
-    An option ordered list of secondary parent servers using the same format as the ``parent`` list.
+    An optional ordered list of secondary parent servers using the same format as the ``parent`` list.
 A ``secondary_parent`` list only applies when ``round_robin`` is set to ``consistent_hash``.
-If when using ``consistent_hash``, if the server chosen from the primary list fails, a parent is selected from a secondary consistent hash ring.
+When using ``consistent_hash``, if the server chosen from the primary list fails, a parent is selected from a secondary consistent hash ring.
+This feature works best in a multi-tiered cache hierarchy where one might take advantage of the content affinint built up on a secondary list of parents.

 .. _parent-config-format-round-robin: